 The stomach is sealed vertically from top to bottom leaving a banana or ‘sleeve’ shaped stomach that is around a quarter of its original size.
 The excess stomach is removed.
 The valve at the base of the stomach, which regulates the emptying of the stomach into the small intestine, remains intact thereby normal stomach function is maintained.

-- Simpler procedure than the gastric bypass with fewer risks
+- Quicker procedure than the gastric bypass

 - Rapid initial weight loss